sovrin-foundation/token-plugin/devops/vagrant/desktop/README.md

     * double click in virtualbox manager -- or --
     * call 'vagrant reload' from the same directory as the vagrant file

-4. After log in, adjust display settings to something like 1400x1050
+4. After log in
+    * adjust display settings to something like 1400x1050
+    * set time zone.

 5. use git to get code (eg from https://github.com/evernym/plugin or whatever)

 ## Notes